Adroiti/docs-for-code-review-tools/ESLint/vue/no-async-in-computed-properties.md

-Pattern: no async in computed properties
+Pattern: Asynchronous action in computed property

 Issue: -

 ## Description

 This rule is aimed at preventing asynchronous methods from being called in computed properties.
+Computed properties should be synchronous.
+Asynchronous actions inside them may not work as expected and can lead to an unexpected behavior.
+If you need async computed properties you might want to consider using additional plug-in [vue-async-computed].

 <eslint-code-block :rules="{'vue/no-async-in-computed-properties': ['error']}">